Judith's Jottings » Blog Home Page

 I have even heard of people whose adult children treat their parents' homes as storage units.
 In other words, they turn up chez mum and dad with boxes and bags of stuff expecting them to store it.
 In all but the most extreme situations, this is unreasonable in my view.
 These people clearly have too many possessions and are avoiding making any decisions.
 Dumping it with their parents is the easy option.
 I feel a sense of emotional blackmail hovering here and it's not pleasant.
 You are not obligated to store things on behalf of your adult children.
 It is OK to say 'no' and mean it.

-You might find it helpful to sign up for my 28 Day Declutter Toolkit - because I work holistically you might well benefit from decluttering the beliefs and conditioning you have around obligation.
+Because I work holistically you might well benefit from decluttering the beliefs and conditioning you have around obligation.
+Please get in touch to find out what I'm currently offering.

 Keywords: adult children, down-sizing